kenjis/vagrant-fuelphp-centos6/README.md

 ### Vagrant

-Here are a few common commands:
+Here are common commands:

 * `vagrant up` starts the virtual machine and provisions it
 * `vagrant suspend` will save the current running state of the machine and stop it
 * `vagrant halt` attempts a graceful shutdown of the machine
 * `vagrant ssh` gives you SSH access to the virtual machine
+* `vagrant destroy` destoies the machie
+* `vagrant status` shows status of the machine
+* `vagrant global-status` shows status of all virtual machines

 More in http://docs.vagrantup.com/v2/